shinushibu1798/recordLinkage/README.md

 - G<sub>AA</sub>: attribute to attribute

 As shown by the figure below, we have a unique entity node associated to a sample of attribute nodes.
-In the context of this problem, we would be treating $G_{EE}$ as being the ground-truth on which we are making our edge predictions.
-An edge would be formed between entities in the $G_{EE}$ in the case that those 2 entities represent the same object.
+In the context of this problem, we would be treating G<sub>EE</sub> as being the ground-truth on which we are making our edge predictions.
+An edge would be formed between entities in the G<sub>EE</sub> in the case that those 2 entities represent the same object.

 ![ABT BUY-\ Sample Graph](./website_imgs/abt-buy-graph.PNG)